 You will also need to cut the dried chili into short lengths and soak in a little warm water for about 30 minutes or so to soften them up a little.

 Chop the shallots into rough pieces to help your food processor and set these aside too.

-You want to use the water the chili has been soaked (just enough to cover the chili pieces) so get that ready along with the oil.
+You want to use some of the water the chili has been soaked in (just enough to cover the chili pieces) so get that ready along with the oil to fry with.

 Place the shallots, chili with its water, oil and fermented soybean in the processor and pulse to chop into a paste.
 You want the paste to be a medium fineness but still leaving small pieces of the ingredients visible.